GoInterject/GoInterject.github.io/bApps/InterjectTraining/Projections/ProjectionTemplate.md

 ![](/images/WCNTraining/Projections/ProjectionTemplate_Autocalcs.png)

-There are many different types of Autocalcs, but the main thing to know is that you cannot edit them with the **Projections Template**.
+There are many different types of Autocalcs, but it's important to know that you cannot edit them with the **Projections Template**.
 These accounts are managed by Corporate.
 Notice also that any Manual Input account is highlighted yellow, and the Autocalcs are grayed out.

 >**Autocalc Handling**<br>
 >It is best practice to set your Autocalc input columns to equal the last saved columns from Interject.
 That way your your inputs will automatically update when assumptions are changed, and your EBITDA will tie out.

 ## Do I have security rights to Save from the Projections Template?

-To find if you can save to the Projections Template, please check out the [ Tools Controlled by the Control Center ](/bApps/InterjectTraining/Budget/ControlCenterSecurity.html#projections-tools-and-the-control-center) page.
+To check whether you can save to the Projections Template, please see the [ Tools Controlled by the Control Center ](/bApps/InterjectTraining/Budget/ControlCenterSecurity.html#projections-tools-and-the-control-center) page.

 ## Common Save Errors